 Visitors and locals climb Mt.
 Fuji for several reasons:

 Most hikers aim to reach the top of Mt.
-Fuji to see the breathtaking sunrise.
+Fuji to see the spectacular sunrise.
 To get to the summit before the crack of dawn, you’ll have to plan and time your hike accordingly.

-- Tranquil experience.
-Mt.
+• Tranquil experience – Mt.
 Fuji has four main trails and climbing one of the quieter trails during non-peak time means that you will get to experience a remarkably serene hike.
 I experienced one of the most peaceful moments of my life while on Mt.
 Fuji.

 When Can You Hike Mt.
 Fuji?